ruettet/StageBrainz/README.md

 - People: persons active in performing arts
 - Organisations: organisations active in performing arts
 - Venues: venues presenting performing arts shows
-- Works: conceptual creations, e.g. a theater text, from which stage productions can be derived
 - Productions: a stage production that will be performed repeatedly over the course of a season
 - Shows: the actual performances of a stage production
+- Works: conceptual creations, e.g. a theater text, from which stage productions can be derived
+- Characters: fictional characters in works, e.g. Hamlet

 And a number of auxiliary entities
 - Genres: all sorts of genres for performing arts, e.g. dance, theater, theater for a young audience, ...